NxPKG/khulnasoft-docs/content/waf/custom-rules/use-cases/require-valid-hmac-token.md

 then the token is valid and the function returns `true`.

 Since the expression in this example uses the `not` operator, it only matches when the HMAC token is _not_ valid.
-When the token is not valid, the Cloudflare triggers the action and blocks the request.
+When the token is not valid, the Khulnasoft triggers the action and blocks the request.

 {{<Aside type="warning" header="Important">}}